Stephen-ODriscoll/PlutoUtils/docs/container_utils.md

 Takes containers for left, right and an optional predicate.
 Returns a **bool** representing whether left ends with right.

 #### find_elem()
-Takes a container for left and an element.
-Looks for the element in left.
+Takes a container and an element.
+Looks for the element.
-- If found, an iterator for the location of the element in left is returned.
+- If found, an iterator for the location of the element is returned.
-- If not found, left end is returned.
+- If not found, an iterator for end is returned.

 #### find_sequence()
 Takes containers for left, right and an optional predicate.
 Looks for occurence of right in left.